ankitsinghaniyaz/classandobjects/content/tutorial/django_on_heroku.md

 +++
-categories = ["python", "djnago", "heroku"]

-date = "2016-05-27T11:03:20+05:30"
+categories = ["python", "djnago", "heroku"] tags = ["python"] date = "2016-05-27T11:03:20+05:30"

 description = "Step by step guide on how to deploy django application on heroku.
 This guide talks about creating Procfile, requirement.txt and setting up the toolbelt"

 draft = false
 slug = "host_django_app_on_heroku"
-tags = ["how to host django application on heroku", "deploy django application on heroku"] title = "Step by Step Guide on Deploying Django Application on Heroku" toc = false
+keywords = "django application, heroku, deploy, host" title = "Step by Step Guide on Deploying Django Application on Heroku" toc = false